bauerjj/SphinxSearch/README.md

  10. Perform a search on your website using the regular means
  11. Setup a cron job to run the three auto-generated cron files so that new comments/discussions/searches are indexed

-After installation, do the following in the control panel:

 ##Features
 ####Search